frc6506/FRC-PracticeProject-2021/README.md

 >
 >Team website: https://steelboot.weebly.com Email Address: FRCteam6506@gmail.com

-At the time this repostry was created, WPLib-j had undegone a rather extensive update, so the commandbased code used relied on a deprecated library version.
+At the time this repository was created, WPLib-j had undergone a rather extensive update, so the command-based code used relied on a deprecated library version.